mitmproxy/mitmproxy/docs/src/content/addons-api-changelog.md

 [ugly co-dependencies with the related HTTPFlow](https://github.com/mitmproxy/mitmproxy/issues/4425).
 Long story short, WebSocketFlow is no more and instead HTTPFlow has a neat [`.websocket` attribute]({{< relref "api/mitmproxy.http.md#HTTPFlow.websocket" >}}).
 All WebSocket flows are now passed the originating `HTTPFlow` with this attribute set.
+As always, existing dumpfiles are automatically converted on load.